FosterCommerce/pr-templates/README.md

 We currently use two templates:

 1. The base PR template will always show up.
-It includes a link to the deploy template, a place to document what the PR does, a place for extra notes, and a checklist for merging into staging.
+It includes a link to the deploy template, a place to document what the PR does, a place for extra notes, and some resource links.
 2. The deploy PR template is accessed through a custom link (see below).
 It includes a place to note all the previous PRs it includes, as well as a checklist for deploying to production.

 ### Add to your project